sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-05-10-progressing-from-fear-of-god-to-a-selfish-love-of-god.md

 > *How the soul, after having mounted the first step of the Bridge, should proceed to mount the second.*
 >
-> Thou hast now seen how excellent is the state of him who has attained to the love of a friend climbing with the foot of affection, he; has reached the secret of the Heart, which is the second of the three steps figured in the Body of My Son.
+> Thou hast now seen how excellent is the state of him who has attained to the love of a friend climbing with the foot of affection, he has reached the secret of the Heart, which is the second of the three steps figured in the Body of My Son.
 >
 > I have told thee what was meant by the three powers of the soul, and now I will show thee how they signify the three states, through which the soul passes.
 >